-ACTION 6.
-2 BEAUFORT & WALCOTT STREET LIGHTING RENEWAL ACTION 6 .3 BEAUFORT STREET MEDIANS The Art Deco street lights at the Beaufort and Walcott Street intersection are iconic Town Centre wayfinding elements that Diagnosis There are central median islands along Beaufort Street that are damaged and in need of renewal.
+ACTION 6.: 2 BEAUFORT & WALCOTT STREET LIGHTING RENEWAL ACTION 6.
+3 BEAUFORT STREET MEDIANS The Art Deco street lights at the Beaufort and Walcott Street intersection are iconic Town Centre wayfinding elements that Diagnosis There are central median islands along Beaufort Street that are damaged and in need of renewal.
 Diagnosis bridge the City of Vincent and City of Stirling local government areas.
 The lights are located at each end of the intersection, with five on the City of Vincent side in the central median, five on the City of Stirling side, and three on the shared boundary along Walcott Street.
 Analysis The central median islands along Beaufort Street were planted with trees in 2009.
 As the trees have grown, the expansion of the trunk and root systems have caused portions of the median paving and kerbing to lift.
 The City of Vincent median lights are nearly 40 years old, have not been well maintained and are near end of life.
-They do not provide sufficient street lighting, and do not highlight the Allalysis As the trees continue to grow overtime, they will require further space to expand.
+They do not provide sufficient street lighting, and do not highlight the As the trees continue to grow overtime, they will require further space to expand.
 The medians need repair, replacement, or removal to accommodate the current and future growth of the trees. established street trees or iconic Art Deco light features.
-Beaufort Street is a busy gateway into the City of Vincent, which Solution Investigate options to repair, replace or remove medians along Beaufort Street.
-Analysis includes the busiest bus route in the State.
-The presentation of the Town Centre is important and the Art Deco lights and kerbing should be renewed and maintained.
+Beaufort Street is a busy gateway into the City of Vincent, which Solution Investigate options to repair, replace or remove medians along Beaufort Street. includes the busiest bus route in the State.
+The presentation of the Town Centre is important and the Art Deco lights and kerbing ACTION 6.
+4 SMOKE-FREE TOWN CENTRES should be renewed and maintained.
+Diagnosis Exposure to second-hand smoke is harmful to public health.
 Renewal works should include the replacement of posts, repair of kerbs and paving, and upgrade to LED lights.
-While undertaking these works, there is an opportunity to implement additional wedian upgrades including: Up-lighting the Art Deco crown features and six Eucalypts; Changing the light post colour from the blue and white to the more vibrant red, orange, yellow, green and pink seen throughout the Town Centre; Removal of the Palm tree fronds around trunks; and Installation of bud lighting on the three Palms.
-Item 21.3 within the Brighter Beaufort Action Plan identifies the opportunity to up-light large / iconic street trees.
-Plan and implement Beaufort Street median lighting renewal and
+While undertaking these works, there is an opportunity to implement additional median upgrades including: • Up-lighting the Art Deco crown features and six Eucalypts; The City's Public Health Plan sets a target of introducing smoke- free town centres by 2025 in response to the known health risks of both using tobacco and exposure to second-hand smoke.
+While the implementation of this target seeks to directly reduce exposure to second-hand smoke, it also seeks to de-normalise smoking.
+Changing the light post colour from the blue and white to the more vibrant red, orange, yellow, green and pink seen throughout the Town Centre; Removal of the Palm tree fronds around trunks; and Analysis Additional benefits of smoke-free town centres include reduced litter from cigarette butts and maintaining the enjoyment for all users of the City's high-pedestrian main streets.
+Installation of bud lighting on the three Palms.
+Item 21.3 within the Brighter Beaufort Action Plan identifies the There is an opportunity to work with the community, health partners, and local businesses to develop a project to achieve smoke-free town centres by 2025.
+Solution opportunity to up-light large / iconic street trees.
+Plan and implement Beaufort Street median lighting renewal and improvement work in collaboration with the City of Stirling.
+Solution Develop and deliver a smoke-free town centres project with involvement from the community, health partners, and local businesses.